cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Code Style.md

 Some things to note.

-Variable names:
+- Variable names:
-	Avoid overly short or overly long names.
+	1. Avoid overly short or overly long names.
+(2 letter names are a pain)
-	-exceptions for common practices like using common iterators like (i, j, m, n,...) or position variables like (x, y, z) etc.
+	2. exceptions for common practices like using common iterators like (i, j, m, n,...) or position variables like (x, y, z) etc.
-	-take the context in account
+	3. take the context in account
-	-variables should generally describe what they are
+	4. variables should generally describe what they are

+- Write the function header before the function
-Document your code while you are writing it.
+- Document your code while you are writing it.

-Code is often much easier to understand while you are writing it.
+- Code is often much easier to understand while you are writing it.
 Be kind to your future self and add comments and clear variable names.

 Links to various style guides